powered_by

 Which Las Vegas hotels have rooms with private jacuzzis?

-Several Las Vegas Strip hotels offer rooms with private jetted tubs or whirlpool baths, including Wynn Las Vegas, The Venetian/Palazzo, The Cosmopolitan, Caesars Palace, and Aria Resort & Casino.
+Several Las Vegas Strip hotels offer rooms with private jetted tubs or whirlpool baths, including Wynn Las Vegas, The Venetian/Palazzo, The Cosmopolitan, Caesars Palace, Aria Resort & Casino, Trump International, The Signature at MGM Grand, and Luxor.
 These are typically available in suite categories.

 How much does a Las Vegas hotel room with a jacuzzi cost?